hidglobal/digitalpersona-devices/docs/maintain/document.md

 layout: default
 title: Documenting Guidelines
 has_toc: false
-parent: Library Maintenance
-nav_order: 4
+nav_exclude: true
 ---
 {% include header.html %}

-## Documenting Guidelines
+# Documenting Guidelines

-All development documentation must be a part of the project source base, so they are
+All development documentation must be a part of the project source base so that they:
-- immediately accessible to developers cloning the repository (no need in external document hosting like Confluence)
+- are immediately accessible to developers cloning the repository, i.e. not requiring external document hosting on platforms such as Confluence.
-- has a full history tracking
+- have full history tracking.
-- documents still can be referred and linked from other web pages via TFS web interface
+- can easily be referred to and linked from other web pages via the TFS web interface.

-Documents preferrable format is Markdown:
+The preferrable format for the documentation is Markdown.
-- it is an enriched text format, so developers can easily see diffs in Git
+- It is an enriched text format, so developers can easily see diffs in Git.
-- it remains readable in any text viewer, even lacking Markdown support.
+- It remains readable in any text viewer, even those lacking specific Markdown support.
-- it integrates well with the TFS web interface.
-The `Readme.md` file is a default documentation enry point in TFS repositories and automaticaly shows up when open TFS web repos in a browser.
+- It integrates well with the TFS web interface.
+The `Readme.md` file is a default documentation enry point in TFS repositories and automatically displays when TFS repos are opened in a web browser.

-To learn more about the markdown syntax, refer to these links:
+To learn more about the Markdown syntax, refer to these links.

  - [Markdown Syntax Guide](http://daringfireball.net/projects/markdown/syntax)
  - [Markdown Basics](http://daringfireball.net/projects/markdown/basics)